bcks/nicar/README.md

 The feed is packaged from the list of [audio files and tip sheets](https://www.ire.org/training/conferences/nicar-2024/nicar24-tipsheets-audio/) generously shared by the presenters and organizers.

-N.b. most of the audio is not in stereo.
+NB: Most of the audio is not in stereo.